defoundationxyz/defo-contract/README.md

 ```

 ## Handy scripts
+To use those you need to have a local network running and contracts deployed, e.g. with `yarn start-fork`
 ```shell
 yarn accounts       # AVAX, DAI, DEFO balances of all the named accounts yarn gems           # balances of the NFTs for the deployer